angularjs-foundation/video-app/README.md

 Attach the `ntAppAnimations` module to `ntApp` and attach `ngAnimate` to `ntAppAnimations`.

 ### M7.2 CSS Transition
 Create a CSS transition to fade in each of the video items on the screen.
-Create the `.repeater.ng-enter`, `.repeater.ng-enter.ng-enter-active`, `.repeater.ng-leave`, `.repeater.ng-leave.ng-leave-active` CSS classes containing some transition code and styling.
+Hop into `app/styles/animations.css` and apply the styling to the `.repeater.ng-enter`, `.repeater.ng-enter.ng-enter-active`, `.repeater.ng-leave`, `.repeater.ng-leave.ng-leave-active` CSS classes (note you'll also need to add a transition style to both the ng-enter and ng-leave classes).

 ### M7.3 CSS Animation
-Create a CSS animation to slide the page from the left side of the screen to the right.

-Apply a stagger animation to the repeater transition (the same transition that you created above).
+- Add the `view_enter` and `view_leave` keyframe animations to the `.nt-view.ng-enter` and `.nt-view.ng-leave` CSS classes present in `app/styles/animations.css`.

+- Apply a stagger animation (for a `.2s` delay) to the `.repeater` animation CSS class for both `.repeater.ng-enter-stagger` and `.repeater.ng-leave-stagger`.
+The `.repeater` CSS class is present in  `app/styles/animations.css`.

 ### M7.4 JavaScript Animation
+Complete the code within `app/scripts/ntAppAnimations.js` for the animation called `.nt-fade`.
-Create a JS animation and inject `ntAnimator` into it.
-Then call `ntAnimate.fadeIn(element, done) on enter` and `ntAnimate.fadeOut(element, done) on leave`.
+Have the animation inject `ntAnimator` and call `ntAnimate.fadeIn(element, done) on enter` and `ntAnimate.fadeOut(element, done) on leave`.

-Now make `ntAnimate.fadeOut` perform a `fade-out animation in jQuery`.
-Do the opposite for `ntAnimate.fadeIn` (remember to call the done function).
+Within `ntAnimator`, have the `fadeOut` animation perform a `fade-out animation in jQuery`.
+Do the opposite for `fadeIn` (remember to call the provided done function).